-Just when we thought we couldn’t write another blog about pens, we realized there was a type of pen we didn’t cover in our blog post on Ballpoint, Rollerball, Fountain Pens: How to Choose the Perfect Pen.
+Just when we thought we couldn’t write another blog about pens, we realized there was a type of pen we didn’t cover in our blog post on choosing the right pen for work.

 We are talking about erasable pens!
 These pen-pencil hybrids writing instruments aren’t nearly as well-known, popular or common as regular ballpoint, gel or rollerball pens, but they do offer the unique feature of being erasable while being more permanent than a pencil.